ubcctf/ubcctf.github.io/about.md

 ## Binary Exploitation

-**Binary exploitation**, also called "pwn", can often be summarized as this: corrupt the memory of a running system to take control of it's execution to gain access to the machine/server hosting it.
+**Binary exploitation**, also called "pwn", can often be summarized as this: corrupt the memory of a running system to take control of it's execution and gain access to the machine/server hosting it.

 The typical structure is the CTF organizers would host a vulnerable program in the cloud and have it directly respond to incoming TCP connections.
-Your goal as the CTF player is to interact with the vulnerable program over the internet and figure out how to trigger a bug that gives you escalated “privileges” on the host machine running the program.
+Your goal as the CTF player is to interact with the vulnerable program over the internet and figure out how to trigger a bug that gives you escalated privileges on the host machine running the program.
 Often we want to gain control over the CPU’s instruction pointer and redirect the program into executing something that lets us do stuff we’re not supposed to.
-Often once you get instruction pointer control, your goal would be to spawn a shell e.g., “/bin/bash” or “/bin/sh” (on linux systems) and direct the input/output of the shell program back to your computer.
+Often once you get instruction pointer control, your goal would be to spawn a shell e.g., `/bin/bash` or `/bin/sh` (on linux systems) and direct the input/output of the shell program back to your computer.
 And with that, you get access to the remote machine, allowing you to retrieve the flag from it.
 Typically the flag will be stored in a file somewhere on the machine, e.g., `/root/flag.txt`.

 {% include image.html url="/assets/images/about/gdb.png" description="View of GDB with the pwndbg extension" class="img-left" %}

-The organizers will *often*, not always, give you a copy of the binary/binaries running on their server in the cloud.
+The organizers will *often*, not always, give you a copy of the binary/binaries running on their server.
 This means you can usually analyze and study the system locally on your machine before firing off exploits at the real thing.

 The first step with any binary exploitation challenge is to gather information about the system.
 This will vary significantly from challenge to challenge and depends if the organizers have given you a copy of the vulnerable code.
 In essence, you need to figure out what part of the system is vulnerable and what it's vulnerable to.
 This is akin to reverse engineering.